Jamesscott34/DevopsCA/README.md

 - **Home Page** (after login) shows all saved books in a table with reading progress.
 - **Manual Add** lets you enter title, author, published date, description, and an auto-generated ISBN (starting with `JS`).
 - **Open Library Search** lets you search external books, view results, and import selected ones into your library.
 - **Admin Dashboard**: If you log in as `admin`, you get a special admin dashboard page with user management and statistics.
+Admin can view any user's books and set a referral book for any user.
 - **Books are saved in SQLite DB** using Django's ORM by default.
 - **Books can be edited, deleted, and marked read/unread**.
 - **Notification System** allows admins to send personalized messages and book recommendations to users.
+- **User/Admin Book Separation**: Users and admin see only their own books on `/home/`.
+Admin can view any user's books from the dashboard.
+- **Admin Referral Feature**: Admin can set a referral book for any user; users can add the referral to their collection from their profile.
+- **User Notes**: Users can add/edit personal notes in their profile.

 ---